awsdocs/amazon-vpc-user-guide/doc_source/VPC_SecurityGroups.md

 You can add or remove rules for a security group \(also referred to as *authorizing* or *revoking* inbound or outbound access\)\.
 A rule applies either to inbound traffic \(ingress\) or outbound traffic \(egress\)\.
 You can grant access to a specific CIDR range, or to another security group in your VPC or in a peer VPC \(requires a VPC peering connection\)\.

 The following are the basic parts of a security group rule in a VPC:
 + \(Inbound rules only\) The source of the traffic and the destination port or port range\.
-The source can be another security group, an IPv4 or IPv6 CIDR block, or a single IPv4 or IPv6 address\.
+The source can be another security group, an IPv4 or IPv6 CIDR block, a single IPv4 or IPv6 address, or a prefix list ID\.
 + \(Outbound rules only\) The destination for the traffic and the destination port or port range\.
-The destination can be another security group, an IPv4 or IPv6 CIDR block, a single IPv4 or IPv6 address, or a prefix list ID \(a service is identified by a prefix list—the name and ID of a service for a Region\)\.
+The destination can be another security group, an IPv4 or IPv6 CIDR block, a single IPv4 or IPv6 address, or a prefix list ID\.
 + Any protocol that has a standard protocol number \(for a list, see [Protocol Numbers](http://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml)\)\.
 If you specify ICMP as the protocol, you can specify any or all of the ICMP types and codes\.
 + An optional description for the security group rule to help you identify it later\.
 A description can be up to 255 characters in length\.
 Allowed characters are a\-z, A\-Z, 0\-9, spaces, and \.\_\-:/\(\)\#,@\[\]\+=;\{\}\!$\*\.
-+ If you add a security group rule using the AWS CLI or the API, we automatically set the destination CIDR block to the canonical form\.
++ If you add a security group rule using the AWS CLI or the API, we automatically set the source or destination CIDR block to the canonical form\.
 For example, if you specify 100\.68\.0\.18/18 for the CIDR block, we create a rule with a CIDR block of 100\.68\.0\.0/18\.

 When you specify a CIDR block as the source for a rule, traffic is allowed from the specified addresses for the specified protocol and port\.